aptech/docs/docs/CR-pdfLogistic.rst

 Format
 ----------------
-.. function:: pdflogistic(x,a,b)
+.. function:: pdflogistic(x, a, b)

-    :param x: an Nx1 vector or scalar.
+    :param x: data
-    :type x: NxK matrix
+    :type x: NxK matrix or an Nx1 vector or scalar

-    :param a: , Nx1 vector or scalar, ExE conformable with x.
+    :param a: Location parameter, ExE conformable with *x*.
-    :type a: Location parameter; NxK matrix
+    :type a: NxK matrix or Nx1 vector or scalar

-    :param b: , Nx1 vector or scalar, ExE conformable with x.  b must be greater than 0.
+    :param b: Scale parameter, ExE conformable with *x*. *b* must be greater than 0.
-    :type b: Scale parameter; NxK matrix
+    :type b: NxK matrix or Nx1 vector or scalar

     :returns: y (*NxK matrix or Nx1 vector or scalar*)